dtruchan-commits/ScriPTA-app/TESTING.md

-# Testing Guide for SwatchWorx API
+# Testing Guide for ScriPTA API

-This guide explains how to run tests for the SwatchWorx FastAPI application.
+This guide explains how to run tests for the ScriPTA FastAPI application.

 ## Setup